Auto detect settings Internet Explorer 11

 Using DHCP servers: For local area network (LAN)-based users.
 This server type lets you specify your global and subnet TCP/IP parameters centrally, defining your users' parameters by using reserved addresses.
 By doing it this way, a computer can move between subnets, automatically reconfiguring for TCP/IP when it starts.

 - Using DNS servers: For users on dial-up connections.
 This server type uses a set of protocols and services on a TCP/IP network, which lets users search for other computers by using hierarchical, user-friendly names (hosts), instead of numeric IP addresses.

 DHCP has a higher priority than DNS for automatic configuration.
 If DHCP provides the URL to a .pac, .jvs, .js, or .ins configuration file, the process stops and the DNS lookup doesn't happen.

 Updating your automatic detection settingsTo use automatic detection, you have to set up your DHCP and DNS servers.

 To turn on automatic detection for DHCP servers

 Open the Internet Explorer Customization Wizard 11, and go to the Automatic Configuration page.

 Choose the Automatically detect configuration settings box to automatically detect your browser settings.
-For more information about the Automatic Configuration page, see Automatic Configuration: Internet Explorer Customization Wizard.
+For more information about the Automatic Configuration page, see Use the Automatic Configuration page in the IEAK 11 Wizard.